Terms & Conditions of Purchase and Ownership

-Because the live-edge of a table undulates, the finished table width in a live edge table top may be +/-10% of the specified width at the time of order.
-Over time, the oak may also shrink slightly (up to 5%) across the grain, or width and thickness, of the table.
+Because the live-edge of a table undulates, the finished table width in a live edge table top may be +/-5% of the specified width at the time of order.
+After production, the oak may lose moisture resulting in shrinkage of up to 5% across the grain, or width and thickness, of the table.

 5. Gaps in Planks

 Because of the seasonal movement in the oak planks, due to their natural breathing throughout the year, gaps may develop between the planks.
 The table structure is designed so the planks can be loosened by the owner and pushed back together.
 This may eliminate the gaps, or simply reduce them, but the table will maintain 100% of its strength and integrity.
 Gaps may develop between planks as the table ages, this is simply due to the nature of real oak pieces of this size breathing and adapting to their environment.
 If you would like any gaps removing from your table, we offer a service to our customers to do this at cost price and can provide a quote on request.
 It may be necessary to take the table away to do this work, but not always.